What color is gasoline?

 There could be a change in the smell of gasoline as well.
 Stored gasoline will have a sour odor, while freshly pumped gasoline will have a strong odor.
 Dark-colored fuel is considered lousy gasoline since it causes poor vehicle ignition, performance, acceleration, and potential damage to the engine.

 If your vehicle experiences frequent stalling, idling, reduced efficiency, whining noise, and higher exhaust emission, it indicates that the fuel in your car has gone bad.
 When you notice the gasoline has gone spoiled, you should get rid of it properly while taking precautions to avoid environmental harm.
+This leads to the common inquiry of many drivers – how long is gas good for?

 The shelf life of gasoline is relatively short, but fuel stabilizers can be purchased to reduce the period the fuel takes to oxidize.
 A fuel stabilizer can keep gasoline fresh for one to three years.
 Additives and stabilizers are the best methods to slow down the oxidation process.